← Back to blog

 Look for native evals, prompt/version control, tracing, guardrails, and easy swaps between model providers (OpenAI/Azure/Anthropic, OSS).
 API calls alone aren’t enough at scale.

-Check integration depth, not just logo count
+Check integration depth, logo count

 Verify the exact triggers/actions you need (e.g., search vs. upsert vs. bulk operations), pagination handling, and whether webhooks are first-class.